 I started learning about publishing e-books on Kindle at the start of the year, and could only dedicate a few hours per week to it – this is when I still had a 9-5 job as an engineer, of course!

-In that time I have learned so much – I have made mistakes, learned from them, made more minstakes and tried to improve my system with every new book that I’ve published.
+In the time since then, I have learned so much – I have made mistakes, learned from them, made more mistakes and tried to improve my system with every new book that I’ve published.

 So far, these are my earnings: